Real Food Recipes

 Research shows that certain foods can cause and combat systemic inflammation.
 Chronic inflammation can be responsible for chronic disease.
 This constant irritant in your body can damage arteries and inflame tissues which are associated with heart disease, dementia, cancer, diabetes, and rheumatoid arthritis.

 You can control how you feel and how you age.
 Prevent age-related diseases and promote overall wellness with the right foods.
 Good nutrition can help reduce inflammation, preserve your vision, maintain bone density, and manage diseases like hypertension, heart disease, and type 2 diabetes.

-Fit Tip: Center your meals and snacks around more plant-based foods – fruits, vegetables, nuts and seeds, legumes (beans, lentils, peas, and peanuts), and whole grains.
+Fit Tip: Center your meals and snacks around more seasonal plant-based foods – fruits, vegetables, nuts and seeds, legumes (beans, lentils, peas, and peanuts), and whole grains.
 They’re nutrient-dense, high in fiber, and rich in antioxidants — the elements for losing weight, looking younger, and feeling more energetic.
 It’s your ultimate anti-aging eating plan!